lisatwyw/gpython/sdh.md

 - Risk ratio ~= Odds ratio

-Odds ratio
+Odds ratio (OR)
-- confusing for researchers
+-
 - "weak but significant"
-- OR~1; not probability; behaviour depend on how uncommon outcome is (higher prevalence)
+- OR~1; not probability; confusing for researchers
+- Behaviour depend on how uncommon outcome is (higher prevalence)
+- Generally not collaspible
 - Not sensitive; overestimating health inequalties
 - Case control need the baseline risks to compare
-- Generally not collaspible
+- "OR overestimated the association when the prevalence is high"
 - ***Should not be used to access health inequalities!!***

 AI errors to cause patient harm
 - subject to discrimination may be under-represented in the training data
--
+- people with distinct characteristics are being merged together during data collection, when done without standards

 </details>